Gargamiel/PokeWorld/README.md

 ## Features

-- 493 new creatures, all Pokémon from generation I-IV with working mechanics such as leveling, evolution, type effectiveness, breeding, their own stats (level, experience, happiness, rarity, catch rate, ...), moves, forms and shiny variations.
+- 493 new creatures, all Pokémon from generation I-IV with working mechanics such as leveling, evolution, moves, type effectiveness, breeding, their own stats (happiness, rarity, catch rate, ...), forms and shiny variations.

 - 120 Pokémon moves, 65 melee (physical) and 55 ranged (special).
 A Pokémon learns new moves when leveling up, and you can chose wich moves to let them uses based on type, power and range.
 If no other moves are available for a Pokémon, he will default to Struggle.